tahminahesari/tahminahesari/README.md

 <img src="https://i.imgur.com/vS1cPn1.jpg">

-# Welcome to my github 🦋

-Hi, my name is Tahmina and I live in The Netherlands.
+ Hi, my name is Tahmina

+- 🇳🇱 I live near Tilburg, The Netherlands
-I have studied Frontend Developer at Novi Hogeschool and got my certification for Frontend Developer, and this summer I studied for ISTQB.
-And I got my ISTQB Certified Tester Foundation Level certificate.
-I want to develop myself and be better at what I’m doing everyday.
+- 👩🏽‍🎓 I have completed the Frontend Developer Bootcamp at Novi Hogeschool
+- ☀️ This summer I studied for ISTQB
+- 📜 I got my ISTQB Certified Tester Foundation Level certificate
+- 📈 I want to develop myself and be better at what I’m doing everyday
-Right now I am looking for a job as a Test Engineer/ Test Automation Engineer 👩‍💻
+- 👩🏽‍💻 Right now I am looking for a job as a Test Engineer/ Test Automation Engineer

-###
-###
-### - 🌱 I’m currently learning Cypress
+- 🌱 I am currently learning the Cypress testing framework

 <!--
 **tahminahesari/tahminahesari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.